Wix vs Shopify vs Squarespace — The Essential Comparison

 Shopify definitely wins when it comes to importing and exporting products, however — you can import between 50,000 and an unlimited number of products (depending on plan) and there are no restrictions on the number of items you can export.

-Squarespace and Wix limit the number of products you can import more tightly — caps of 10,000 and 50,000 apply respectively.
+Squarespace and Wix limit the number of products you can import more tightly — caps of 10,000 and 50,000 respectively apply.

-Squarespace and Wix apply limits to the number of products you can export too, with Wix restricting you to exporting 5,000 products and Squarespace 10,000.
+Squarespace and Wix also apply limits to the number of products you can export, with Wix restricting you to exporting 5,000 products and Squarespace 10,000.

 Best platform for imports and exports: Squarespace for site content, Shopify for products